Henry Neville (priest)

-Henry Francis Neville (1822 – 15 December 1889) was an Irish Roman Catholic priest and educator who served as Rector of the Catholic University of Ireland and Dean of Cork.
+Henry Francis Neville (1822 – 15 December 1889) was an Irish Catholic priest and educator who served as rector of the Catholic University of Ireland and Dean of Cork.

+Biography

 Neville was educated for the priesthood at St. Patrick's College, Maynooth, where he was ordained on 29 May 1847.
 He was to join the teaching staff at the college, in 1850 becoming the Professor of Philosophy and in 1852 Professor of Theology until 1867 when he retired from Maynooth on health grounds, becoming a Parish priest in Monkstown and Passage West, Co.
 Cork.

 During his time in Monkstown, Neville was responsible for the building of the Church of the Most Sacred Hearts of Jesus and Mary.
 He was also awarded the title of Canon.

 He provided advice to a number of Irish Bishops at the Vatican Council.
 He also published his response to William Ewart Gladstone, in A few Comments on Mr. Gladstone's Expostulation in 1875.